 Abdirahman “A.J.”
 Ahmed joined USCRI in May of 2010 as Matching Grant Program Officer.
 Prior to joining, A.J. worked for the Catholic Family Center in Rochester, NY as a Job Counselor and most recently as a Matching Grant Program Specialist in charge of all MG cases in the agency.
 He lived in Cairo, Egypt, for over nine years, and spent time in East Africa and the Middle East.
 A.J. holds a Bachelor’s in Communications with a focus on Informatics from the University at Buffalo and two certificates from Millard Fillmore College in System Design and Analysis, and Network Management.
 He is fluent in Arabic and Somali.

-Ms. Bracy works as a Senior Program Officer serving as the primary point of contact for USCRI’s Matching Grant program.
-Prior to working in this capacity, Ms. Bracy worked for two years as a Post-Arrival Program Officer in USCRI's Reception and Placement program.
+Ms. Bracy works as the Associate Director for Community Integration overseeing USCRI’s Matching Grant and Preferred Communities programs.
+Prior to working in this capacity, Ms. Bracy worked for two years as a Senior Program Officer in the Matching Grant program, and two years as a Program Officer in USCRI's Reception and Placement program.
 Before joining USCRI, she worked for the International Institute of New Hampshire (IINH) where for over four years she served in multiple positions - Site Director, Director of Resettlement and Social Services, and Employment Coordinator.
 While employed at IINH, she served on multiple advisory boards and committees, and received the “40 under Forty” award for leadership.
 She holds a B.A. in Women’s Studies from the University of New Hampshire and has completed Master's level coursework at the School for International Training where she focused on Intercultural Service, Leadership and Management.

 Program Officer - Reception and Placement